lsst-dm/dmtn-271/index.rst

 This suggests that users might appreciate being able to just run the aggregation tool (in sleep/poll) mode themselves, since the tool would thus naturally be able to provide them with the status of both the execution and the ingestion of outputs into the butler (with former slightly out-of-date).
 It is also much easier to diagnose problems in aggregation when they occur directly in a user's interactive shell rather than a batch worker.

-This scheme would be incompatible with having a ``finalJob`` that also runs aggregation, unless we introduce a locking mechanism, so it would rely on users remembering to actually run the tool and keeping it running over the course of a workflow.
+This scheme would be incompatible with having a ``finalJob`` that also runs aggregation (since we don't want parallel writes to the SQLite aggregation graph file), so it would rely on users remembering to actually run the tool and keeping it running over the course of a workflow.
 As with a dedicated DAG job, load from existence-check polling may also be a concern if the sleep fraction is not high enough, and in this case there would be no coordinated way to throttle multiple workflows from multiple users.

 Given these disadvantages, this would probably not be our preferred long-term approach for production jobs, but it would be extremely useful to have available for development and debugging.